 To promote the short-term resilience of the liquidity risk profile, the Parent Company maintains adequate stock of unencumbered high-quality liquid assets (HQLAs) that consists of cash or assets that can be converted into cash at little or no loss of value in private markets, to meet its liquidity needs under stressed conditions.
 The stock of liquid assets should enable the Parent Company to withstand significant liquidity shocks for at least 30 calendar days, which would give time for corrective actions to be taken by the Company management and/or the BSP.
-Details of the Parent Company LCR as of December 31, 2023 and 2022 are summarized in the succeeding page.
+Details of the Parent Company LCR as of December 31, 2024 and 2023 are summarized in the below and in the succeeding page.

-Total Total

-Unweighted Value X Veighted Value
+(Amounts in PHP) Total Unweighted Value Total Weighted Value December 31, 2024 Total stock of HQLA Expected Net Cash Outflows 1,460,180,380 4,210,842 1,211,774,028 4,178,762

+Liquidity Coverage Ratio 29,237.70%

 December 31, 2023

-Total stock of HQLA P 1,400,549,609 Р 1,110,938,444

-Expected Net Cash Outflows 3,729,150 3,699,095
+Total stock of HQLA Expected Net Cash Outflows 1,400,549,609 3,729,150 1,110,938,444 3,699,095

 Liquidity Coverage Ratio 30,032.71%

-December 31, 2022

-Total stock of HQLA P 974,918,240 P 579,210,115

-Expected Net Cash Inflows 1,751,129 1,746,775

-Liquidity Coverage Ratio 33,158.83%

-NFSR, as detailed in BSP Circular 1007, Implementing Guidelines on the adoption of the Basel III Framework on Liquidity Standards - Net Stable Funding Ratio, measures the availability of medium and long-term stable funding to support illiquid assets and business activities on an on-going basis.
+Net Stable Funding Ratio (NSFR), as detailed in BSP Circular 1007, Implementing Guidelines on the adoption of the Basel III Framework on Liquidity Standards - Net Stable Funding Ratio, measures the availability of medium and long-term stable funding to support illiquid assets and business activities on an on-going basis.
 It is an assessment of the level of sustainable funding required to reduce funding risk over a one-year time horizon.
 The NSFR complements the LCR, which promotes short-term resilience of the Parent Company's liquidity profile.